Clearwater Public Library System: History

 Prior to the opening of the free public library system in 1916, there was the Clearwater Library Association (which was a subscription library) which was founded in 1911.
 Over the next few years, talks began for the planning of a free public library.
 Carnegie granted $10,000 for the construction of the first public library.
 A special tax was used to purchase the site and to fund the maintenance of the building, which would be located on Osceola and Sunset.
 The building was designed by architect F.J.
 Kennard of Tampa, and G.A.
 Miller was awarded the contract for construction.
 Margaret Duncan was the first librarian (and then Library Director) appointed to the Clearwater Public Library.
 When Duncan left in 1918, the position was filled in 1920 by Grace Mease.
 By 1920, over half of the city's population were library cardholders.
 A few more staff were hired to support daily library duties and maintenance.
 The Depression years hit the library negatively as it did elsewhere; the resulting budget cuts were both necessary and devastating.
 When a $40 ceiling repair request was denied by the City Manager, the librarian purchased the supplies and paid someone to repair it for less than $14.
 The librarian was reimbursed by the City Manager for the expense.
 Another extreme budget cut led to Mease's dismissal, and assistant Annie Owens was promoted to Library Director, without the pay increase.

 Talks within the Library Board to establish a branch for African-American residents dated back to 1917, but did not come to fruition until 1950.
 The North Greenwood location was opened at Pennsylvania and Cedar Street on March 15, 1950, and was headed by librarian Christine Wigfall Morris.
 With growth at North Greenwood came the need for a larger site, and a new building was erected in 1962 on Palmetto Street.
 The Beach Branch was established in July 1961 at 40 Causeway Boulevard, and was then moved to the Pelican Walk Shopping Center in 1999.
 In 2008, in partnership with the City of Clearwater Parks and Recreation Department, the Beach Branch became a part of the Clearwater Beach Recreation Complex.

+The Main Library was expanded in 1939 after space became a major concern, as materials were overflowing the shelves to the floor and the catalog cards were in cardboard boxes.
+In 1942, again the building was assessed and many repairs and renovations were done.
+This same year, Sarah Byers was appointed to succeed Annie Owens as Library Director after Owens was struck and killed in March 1942 from an automobile accident.
+Byers was well qualified for the position due to her experience as an assistant since 1934.
+Due to the higher cost of living at the time, the City Manager increased Byers’ salary to $137.59 per month.
+Against recommendations from consultants to demolish the Carnegie building and start new for the Main library, more renovations and an extension by Joseph Lawrence Coggan were completed in 1961.